elenafmoseyko/Auto-Approval-Prior-Authorization-ML/README.md

 - Predict whether a PA request should be auto-approved using machine learning.
 - Reduce manual reviews while maintaining clinical appropriateness.
 - Seamlessly integrate with existing rule-based systems.

+## 📂 Data Access

+The dataset used in this project was provided as part of a private case study by a company and is not publicly shareable.

+However, the notebook and code are designed to work with any structured dataset containing prior authorization records (e.g., approval status, procedure type, provider info, claim history).
+You may adapt it using synthetic or public data with a similar schema.

 ## 📊 Data Exploration & Insights